ogdl/spec/spec.md

 ###map
 An map is represented with a list of key-value pairs.
-Each pair is represented as a key node, assotiated with an optional child node of colon that is then assotiated with a child node of the value.
+Each pair is represented as a key node, assotiated with a child node of the value.

+    key_value       ::= node node
+    map             ::= list

 An object with two string fields.

     Flow syntax:
-        {FieldX: "a", FieldY: "b"}
+        {FieldX "a", FieldY "b"}

     Block syntax:
         FieldX 1